annadanilovna/seedseer/README.md

 The first step is to review the `seedseer/config.py`.
 Adjust parameters according to your requirements.

-Then, generate the training data and import into Tensorflow.
-With the default config and the supplied Monero word list, this will provide 260,160 images to train the system with.
+Then, generate the training data that will be used to train the TensorFlow model.
+With the default config and the supplied Monero word list, this will provide 104,064 images to train the system with.
 On a 11th generation i5, this took ~480s and takes 1.1gb of storage.

-    python -m seedseer gen
+    python -m seedseer gen [--k <job_key>]
-    python -m seedseer tfimport

-Next, train the neural network.
+Next, import the dataset into TensorFlow and train the model network.

-    python -m seedseer train
+    python -m seedseer train [--k <job_key>]

 Finally, attempt to recover any seed words using the neural network.

-    python -m seedseer recover
+    python -m seedseer recover [--k <job_key>]

+The optional `job_key` (-k) parameter allows for namespacing of different simultaneous tasks.

 ## fonts
-It's extremely helpful to know the font used by the wallet software.
+Accuracy won't be very good if you don't know the font that the app/site/software uses.
+Look this up in the source code (if open source/free) or use a website (link below) like WhatTheFont to attempt to at least identify a close match.

 For instance [Cake Wallet](https://github.com/cake-tech/cake_wallet/) uses 4 weights of Lato.

     fonts:
     - family: Lato